ibm-cloud-docs/Cloudant/api/advanced.md

 {:codeblock}

 ## `GET /$DATABASE/_revs_limit`
+{: #-get-database-_revs_limit-}

 Gets the number of past revisions of a document that {{site.data.keyword.cloudant_short_notm}} retains.

-> **Note**: Although the documents associated with past revisions are automatically removed, "tombstones" remain with the `_rev` value for that revision.
+Although the documents associated with past revisions are automatically removed, "tombstones" remain with the `_rev` value for that revision.
 If a document has more revisions than the value of `_revs_limit`,
 {{site.data.keyword.cloudant_short_notm}} deletes the tombstones of the oldest revisions.
+{: tip}

 _Example request, using HTTP:_